 We have dedicated booking prompts at the end of most posts on our site, which are customized to the city or region of each article.
 (Check out our how to visit Easter Island post for an example.)

 Implementing this was easy on our Pittsburgh blog as we did one global insertion with recommendations of places we like, great locations, and best deals in the footer across all articles.
 On Living the Dream it is a manual approach and we're still working our way through (starting with posts that were known to convert, expensive countries, and popular posts respectively).

 So why do all this?
 Because readers want to be told about specific recommendations.
 “Book here” doesn't get your attention.
 Being told this is where we stayed and enjoyed, or this is a great location or a good value implies that you know what you're talking about.
 Clicks go up, sales go up, and after making this change we went from making under 10 bookings a month to 100 practically overnight- and I'm not even exaggerating in using that phrase in the slightest.

 So we said goodbye to Rakuten/Linkshare and HotelsCombined (and removed them from this guide) as we're all in on Booking.com for the reason outlined above.
 Could we re-optimize with the previous waterfall?
 Sure, but we're liking how we have it so far.

 Average earnings: $15,000 per year.

 2019 Update: In early 2019 Rakuten canceled our account for no apparent reason.
-We are presently waiting on an explanation and payout of revenue owed.
-As such, we recommend not participating in their services.
+We did get final payment as owed, but due to the abrupt closure and lack of explanation we cannot recommend participating in their network.